autresphere/ASMediaFocusManager/Readme.md

 * animation duration
 * enable/disable elastic animation
 * enable/disable zooming by pinch
-* close focused view either by tap or through a "Done" button
+* close focused view by tap, vertical swipe or through a "Done" button

 ### Hiding the status bar
 On iOS 7, if you want to hide or show the status bar when a view is focused or defocused, you can use optional delegate methods `[ASMediaFocusManager mediaFocusManagerWillAppear:]` and `[ASMediaFocusManager mediaFocusManagerWillDisappear:]`.